haam-community/haam-summer-school/docs/2024/README.md

 ## When

-The summer school will be held between 17th-19th June 2024, 09:00-17:00 CEST (Berlin Time).
+The summer school is held between 17th-19th June 2024, 09:00-17:00 CEST (Berlin Time).

 ## Where

-We will be running this virtual edition of the HAAM Summer School on [Gather.Town](https://gather.town), on the HAAM workspace [here](https://tinyurl.com/haamsummerschool). <!-- Check the layout here! -->
+We are running this virtual edition of the HAAM Summer School on [Gather.Town](https://gather.town), on the HAAM workspace [here](https://tinyurl.com/haamsummerschool). <!-- Check the layout here! -->

 If you're not familiar with this platform please see the documentation on the gather.town website, or [this 'Quick Start' video from nf-core](https://nf-co.re/events/2022/bytesize-37-gathertown).